 “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”Albert Einstein

-Observe your child to engage your child.
+First, observe your child to engage your child.

 Who is this child right before me?

 - She spent hours wandering the backyard with a picnic blanket, dragging her siblings from one end to the next.

 - She was least likely to catch on to the rules of a new game or read the directions of a map.

 After she finished her prescribed creative writing time in her morning studies, she disappeared into her room to write her stories or read other people’s stories.

-She was the kiddo that everyone followed in the playground because she made up clever stories to act out.
+My oldest daughter was the kiddo that everyone followed in the playground because she made up clever stories to act out.
 She play-acted since, well, forever...switching from British to German to French accents unprompted and untaught.

-There’s an art and science in an education.
+Secondly, be clear that there’s an art and science in an education.

 There’s a certain experience and constant exposure that surrounds the assessment and diagnoses in medicine that can’t be captured in the Google bar.

 The same is true for the idea of an education: there’s an art and science to an education too.
 We could try to jam a bunch of facts into the minds of our children and hope they spit out the requested knowledge later.
 But I believe that education would merely be judged inadequate, adequate, above average, or excellent.
-What value is that?

-Isn’t an education more than just cramming knowledge bits into our brains?
+Isn’t an education more than cramming knowledge bits into our brains?